Regulators and Power Supplies » Step-Up/Step-Down Voltage Regulators » S18V20x Step-Up/Step-Down Voltage Regulators »

-The S18V20x regulator family consists of the two adjustable-output versions mentioned above along with four versions that output a fixed 5 V, 6 V, 9 V, or 12 V. The different versions of the board all look very similar, so the bottom silkscreen includes a blank space where you can add your own distinguishing marks or labels.
+The S18V20x regulator family consists of the two adjustable-output versions mentioned above along with five versions that output a fixed 5 V, 6 V, 9 V, 12 V, or 24 V. The different versions of the board all look very similar, so the bottom silkscreen includes a blank space where you can add your own distinguishing marks or labels.
 This product page applies to both adjustable-output versions of the S18V20x family.

 The flexibility in input voltage offered by these regulators is especially well-suited for battery-powered applications in which the battery voltage begins above the desired output voltage and drops below the target as the battery discharges.
 Without the typical restriction on the battery voltage staying above the required voltage throughout its life, new battery packs and form factors can be considered.
 For example:

 - A 4-cell battery holder, which might have a 6 V output with fresh alkalines or a 4.0 V output with partially discharged NiMH cells, can be used with the 5V version of this regulator to power a 5 V circuit.